Multi-Agency Resource Centers

 Replacement of Vital Records

-Click here to find information on obtaining Missouri birth, death, marriage and divorce records lost or destroyed due to recent flooding.
+Click here to find information on obtaining Missouri birth, death, marriage and divorce records lost or destroyed due to recent storms or flooding.

 - Public Health Guide to Safe Disaster Recovery

 - Infectious Disease Risk After a Disaster

 - CDC Flood Resources

 - Interim Immunization Recommendations for Individuals Displaced by a Disaster (CDC)

 - Q&A About Immunization Recommendations Following a Disaster (CDC)